 See, for example, Doyle, James M., "Learning From Error in American Criminal Justice" (pdf, 40 pages) Exit Notice, The Journal of Criminal Law & Criminology 100 (2010): 109–148.

 Schacter, "Policy Forum."

 Steblay, Nancy, Jennifer Dysart, Solomon Fulero and R.C.L.
-Lindsay, "Eyewitness Accuracy Rates in Sequential and Simultaneous Lineup Presentations: A Meta-Analytic Comparison," Exit Notice, Law and Human Behavior 25 (2001): 459–473.
+Lindsay, "Eyewitness Accuracy Rates in Sequential and Simultaneous Lineup Presentations: A Meta-Analytic Comparison,", aw and Human Behavior 25 (2001): 459–473.

 Mecklenberg, Sheri H., Report to the Legislature of the State of Illinois: The Illinois Pilot Program on Sequential Double-Blind Identification Procedures (pdf, 76 pages) Exit Notice, Springfield, IL: Illinois State Police, 2006.